PersonalizedTravelMonitor/Documents/02-UseCases/01-UseCases.md

 + The system confirms that the registration has been performed
 + The system redirects the user to the starting page

-**Alternative scenarios**
+*Alternative scenarios*

-* The user chooses an username or an email that was already token by someone else.
-The systems will tell the user that he must repeat the registration with different information
+* The user chooses an username or an email that was already taken by someone else.
+The system will tell the user that he must repeat the registration with different information
 * The user inserts a password that doesn't comply to security standard.
-The systems will tell the user that he must repeat the registration with different information
+The system will tell the user that he must repeat the registration with different information
-* The user inserts a malformed email.The systems will tell the user that he must repeat the registration with different information
+* The user inserts a malformed email.
+The system will tell the user that he must repeat the registration with different information
 * The user doesn't insert one of the required fields.
-The systems will tell the user that he must repeat the registration with all the required information.
+The system will tell the user that he must repeat the registration with all the required information

 #### View a Trip Detail